NCIS: Los Angeles 12X01 “The Bear” brings back the team, the stakes and …a very different world.

 A NEW TEAM

-We hadn’t really gotten a chance to see the new team dynamics, because we barely had a new team – and we didn’t really have a confirmed one – till after coronavirus did its thing, so NCIS: LA 12×01 “The Bear” is really the first chance at seeing how the team works with Devin and Fatima, and how the show can actually move pieces around to keep its actors as safe as possible and still deliver good entertainment.
+We hadn’t really gotten a chance to see the new team dynamics, because we barely had a new team – and we didn’t really have a confirmed one – till after coronavirus did its thing, so NCIS: Los Angeles 12×01 “The Bear” is really the first chance at seeing how the team works with Devin and Fatima, and how the show can actually move pieces around to keep its actors as safe as possible and still deliver good entertainment.

 That it works as well as it does in this first try is a testament to actors who just …have chemistry.
 That’s what made the team work since the beginning – or at least, since the end of season 1, when Deeks came in – chemistry.
 Devin and Fatima also have the advantage of coming into already established dynamics that the show can lean into while those two find their place.